westland garden health logo

 bulb planting tools

-Once you’ve chosen what type of bulbs you want to plant and where to plant.
+Once you’ve chosen what type of bulbs you want to plant and where to plant them.
 It is also important to think about how you can give your bulbs the very best start in life.
-Whether that’s using the best compost, or choosing the right tool, we have lots of tips and advice to share with you.
-Additionally we will share a selection of our favourite bulb planting tools to make uniform planting both quick and easy.
+Whether that’s using the best compost or choosing the right tool, we have lots of tips and advice to share with you.
+Additionally, we will share a selection of our favourite bulb planting tools to make uniform planting both quick and easy.

 Compost